fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 This disconnects the original object from the variable, which makes it available for garbage collection unless another reference to the object exists elsewhere.

+A method is said to be *non-mutating with respect to an argument* or its calling object if it __does not modify it__.
+Most methods you will encounter do not mutate their arguments or caller.
+Some do mutate their *caller*, but few mutate the *arguments*.

+All methods are non-mutating with respect to immutable objects.
+A method simply can’t modify an immutable object.
+Thus, any method that operates on numbers and boolean values is guaranteed to be non-mutating with respect to that value.

 ### Mutability
 Most objects in Ruby are mutable; they are objects of a class that __permit modification of the object’s state__ in some way.
 Whether modification is permitted by setter methods or by calling methods that perform more complex operations is unimportant; as long as you can modify an object, it is mutable.
 Mutable objects can be modified __without creating new objects__ (and hence the `object id` remains the same).